WireGuard/wireguard-monolithic-historical/contrib/examples/android/README.md

 ## Usage

-Compared to the ordinary wg-quick, this one gains a "DNS =" field, but loses SaveConfig and {Pre,Post}{Up,Down}.
+Compared to the ordinary wg-quick, this one does not support SaveConfig and {Pre,Post}{Up,Down}.

 Put your configuration files into `/data/misc/wireguard/`.
 After that, the normal `wg-quick up|down` commands will work.